 What Is Dynamic Website Design?

 Real-time page generation is a feature of dynamic websites.
-Due to the flexibility of the content and structure, it is possible to customize the user experience based on his request or the browser he uses.
+Due to the flexibility of the content and structure, it is possible to customise the user experience based on the user requests or the browser he uses.
 A server-side programming language such as PHP, C#, or Python is usually required to create a dynamic website.
 Dynamic websites process the requests that often extract content from an external database or content management system (CMS).

 However, the server-side programming used to create a dynamic website can generate real-time HTML pages tailored to the specific needs of users.
 Dynamic websites, unlike static websites, contain interactive elements that are constantly evolving.
 As a result, web developers often combine client-side and server-side programming to provide visitors with a truly interactive website experience.

 - Translated web pages

 Websites that are static (also known as a flat or fixed page) appear exactly as they are stored in a computer browser.
 It consists of HTML-encoding web pages that are stored on a web server.
 That doesn’t change; it remains the same or “static” for all visitors to the website.
 Web programming or database design is not the requirement for a static website.

 Static websites are the most basic and easiest to design websites, which makes them ideal for small websites.
 Moreover, maintaining a large number of static pages can quickly become a tedious and inefficient task.
 A dynamic website may be right for you if you need a website with hundreds of pages and a lot of material.

 - HTML Pages